 Melissa holds a bachelor’s degree from Williams College and a master’s in elementary education from Teachers College, Columbia University.
 She completed her doctorate in education in human development and psychology at the Harvard Graduate School of Education.
-Currently, Melissa serves on the board of GreatSchools, on the Communities in Schools Advisory Council, and on the Executive Board of her local middle school PTA.
+Currently, Melissa serves on the board of GreatSchools, the Communities in Schools Advisory Council, and the Executive Board of her local middle school PTA.
 She lives in Maryland with her husband and two daughters.

 Why I do this work: As the descendant of generations of educators in both Ghana and the United States, I grew up believing in the power of education as a vehicle for social change.
 My experiences as a teacher and researcher in urban American schools brought home to me how much still needs to be done to deliver meaningful educational opportunities to the children who need it most.
-Through my work I hope to help ensure that, from the classroom to the halls of government, our schools and communities offer all children access to high quality education.
+Through my work I hope to help ensure that, from the classroom to the halls of government, our schools and communities offer all children access to high-quality education.